I am Bi and I Used to Be Biphobic

-I know the commonness of these stigmas, not only as an openly, out bisexual woman, but also as someone who used to believe in many of these stigmas myself.
-Before I came to realize my sexual orientation, at age 18, I remember living my preteen and early teen years as a person who I now recognize to be pretty damn biphobic.
+I know the commonness of these stigmas, not only as an openly, out bi woman, but also as someone who used to believe in many of these stigmas myself.
+Before I came to realize my sexual orientation, at age 18, I remember living my preteen and early teen years as a person I now recognize to be pretty damn biphobic.

 Me, as a High School Sophomore, when biphobia, stigma, and Apple photo booth were the name of the game.

 When I was a sophomore in high school, I remember hearing stories about a senior who came out as bi.
 Predictably, everyone – including myself – thought that this revelation meant he was simply gay.
-I distinctly remember my friend telling me this student was bisexual, and me saying “So, gay, then.”
+I distinctly remember my friend telling me this student was bi, and me saying “so, gay, then.”
 She laughed and said that was probably a correct assessment.
 We had been raised in a society that wanted us to believe that when a man said he was bi, it really meant he was gay but either didn’t fully realize it or, more likely, he wasn’t comfortable admitting it yet.
 We understood his hesitation towards not coming out as “fully gay;” we lived in suburban Colorado, in an area that leaned heavily toward Bush/McCain/Romney/Trump territory.

 Around that same time, I heard rumors of a couple of girls kissing in the bathrooms, and there was virtually zero speculation about them being bi.
 We thought they had to be doing it for the boys’ attention.
 These specific girls had always had boyfriends, which indicated to us all that they had to be doing it for attention.
 They couldn’t be bi because they’d always been with boys.

 I saw them then the way too many people still do now.
 I couldn’t be bi, I wasn’t greedy.
 I couldn’t be bi, I wasn’t slutty.
 I couldn’t be bi, I wasn’t cruel or deceptive.
-It turns out that I could very much be bi, and being bi doesn’t inherently mean I’m any of those things.
+It turns out that I could very much be bi, and being bi doesn’t mean I’m any of those things.
 Had I known that at 14, I might have not only been able to figure it all out sooner, I might have also been able to (hopefully) change some of my friends’ minds.

 Out and proud at a campus drag show with my friend Beau, who was performing that night.

 I finally did figure it out at 18, after some long reflection and a deep infatuation with Grey’s Anatomy’s bi badass, Dr. Callie Torres.
-Between Sara Ramirez’s fantastic portrayal as a bisexual woman who refuses to adhere to any stereotype or preconceived notion and my own doubts and questions about the stigmas, I was able to come to one monumental conclusion: being bi doesn’t mean anything about my personality.
+Between Sara Ramirez’s fantastic portrayal as a bi woman who refuses to adhere to any stereotype or preconceived notion and my own doubts and questions about the stigmas, I was able to come to one monumental conclusion: being bi doesn’t mean anything about my personality.
 It doesn’t mean I’m slutty or more likely to cheat or greedy or anything else.
 It just means I’m bi.
 That’s it.
 Period.

 It was then I began to see that we need to destroy these stigmas.
 We need to share our stories and build bonds with each other.
 We need to have more open minds.
 We need to question the idea of “that’s just how it is.”
-We need to continue the trend of positive bisexual representation on TV.
-We need to encourage writers who make jokes at our expense – jokes that reinforce the same crappy stereotypes build on the stigma – to rethink their concept of “funny.”
+We need to continue the trend of positive bi representation on TV.
+We need to encourage writers who make jokes at our expense – jokes that reinforce the same crappy stereotypes built on the stigma – to rethink their concept of “funny.”